margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 * Grateful for the stars and how the innocence of children and the peace of people are as the stars in the sky
 * Grateful for Bible Truths
 * Grateful for the Churches in and around Boston
+* Grateful for Father's Day and Fathers all around the world, as well as the Father in heaven and in hymns

 <br>